 S.C.V.
-Castelmaure was founded in the 1920's and today consists of 65 members, of which 15 bring 85% of the production.
-The winery is located in the unofficial Corbières cru site of Durban (there are 11 unofficial Cru's in Corbières), which will become soon an official Cru together with Boutenac and Alaric.
-The Serre mountain in the south protects the little plateau of Castelmaure from the off weather patterns of the Mediterranean sea.
+Castelmaure is a cave cooperative founded in 1921.
+Today it consists of 65 members, 15 of which bring 85% of the production.
+The winery is located in the unofficial Corbières cru site of Durban (there are 11 unofficial Cru's in Corbières).
+The Serre mountain in the south protects the little plateau of Castelmaure from the off-weather patterns of the Mediterranean Sea.

-The co-op farms 350 hectares (868 acres) around the tiny hamlet of Embres et Castelmaure.
-The 760 parcels are inspected and the characteristics recorded on computer.
-Each parcel is supervised individually by a technician who dedicates his time to this task.
-They have re-learned to prune, plough, check yields, sort, select, with a permanent focus on the respect of the environment.
+The co-op farms 412 hectares (1,018 acres) around the tiny hamlet of Embres et Castelmaure.
+Each of the 760 parcels are supervised by a technician who inspects them & records their characteristics.
+They have learned new methods for pruning, ploughing, checking yields, sorting & selecting that respectful to the environment.
 All the grapes are harvested by hand.
-In the cellar, vats hygiene, temperature control, ultramodern pressing contribute to a better expression of the terroir.
+In the cellar, vat hygiene, temperature control and ultramodern pressing contribute to a better expression of the terroir.

 Antoine Robert is the head winemaker & director of the cave, succeeding longtime director Bernard Pueyo.
 He is assisted in winemaking by Fabrice Santini.

 Castelmaure produces 90% red wine, 80% of which is A.O.C.
 Corbières.
 The soil is made of schist, limestone, alluvial river wash and argilo-calcaire.